 A dedicated device, which is built around the idea of enhancing and supplementing our everyday lives by means of additional virtual information is the Google Glass headset.
 As we have shown in section 3.2.1, this head-mounted display, in the shape of eyeglasses, presents additional information, such as text, images or videos as an overlay that appears on top of a user's view of the world.
-As mentioned, this infor4 In addition, Layar also focuses on other scenarios, such as the augmentation of print content.

-mation can be completely unrelated, but also relate to a user's current context or location and e.g., present us with driving instructions.
+As mentioned, this information can be completely unrelated, but also relate to a user's current context or location and e.g., present us with driving instructions.